simolus3/drift/docs/docs/Platforms/web.md

 ---
-data:

 title: Web
 description: Drift support in Flutter and Dart web apps.
-  weight: 2
-template: layouts/docs/single
-path: web/

 ---

-{% block "blocks/pageinfo" %}
+!!! note ""

     __Good news__: With drift 2.9.0, web support is stable and officially supported!
     The `WasmDatabase.open` API is the preferred way to run drift on the web.
 While older APIs continue to work, using the stable API will bring performance and safety benefits.
-{% endblock %}

-{% assign snippets = "package:drift_docs/snippets/platforms/web.dart.excerpt.json" | readString | json_decode %}

 Using modern browser APIs such as WebAssembly and the Origin-Private File System API, you can use drift databases for the web version of your Flutter and Dart applications.